 Meng-Chieh Liu, 劉孟捷 piano

-A recipient of the prestigious Avery Fisher Career Grant, Meng-Chieh Liu first made headlines in 1993 as a twenty-one-year-old student at The Curtis Institute of Music, when he substituted at last-minute’s notice for André Watts at the Academy of Music in Philadelphia.
-The concert earned high acclaim from critics and audience members alike and was followed by a number of widely praised performances, including a recital at the Kennedy Center and a concert on the Philadelphia All-Star Series.
-Already an accomplished artist, Mr. Liu had made his New York orchestral debut two years earlier.
+Liu first made headlines in 1993 as a 21-year-old student at the Curtis Institute of Music, when he substituted for André Watts at the Academy of Music in Philadelphia with three hours' notice.
+The concert earned high acclaim from critics and audience alike and was followed by a number of widely praised performances, including a recital at the Kennedy Center and a concert on the Philadelphia All-Star Series.

 Thank you for your generous contribution to